BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 | ]
 ```

-Again we want to check an address:
+Again, you want to check an address:

 ```
 bitcoin-cli -rpcwallet=seed getnewaddress